 I did cut the corner a little bit near the end, because I could obviously see the parking area and knew I did not need to walk the longer route to get back to my car.
 So probably only about 4.5 miles total walking for me.
 Probably another 1/4 mile if I had returned the way I went.

 There were scattered wildflowers along the way, especially in the washes.
 Nothing "superbloom" in density, but lots of individual specimens.
-I took quite a lot with my dslr, but the Snapbridge app kept crashing on my phone, so I couldn't transfer those flower shots from my dslr to my phone for processing.
-So my post here is just cell phone shots, that were just resized smaller for posting.
+I took quite a lot of pictures with my dslr, but the Snapbridge app kept crashing on my phone, so I couldn't transfer those flower shots from my dslr to my phone for processing.
+So my post here is just cell phone shots, that were just resized quicker for posting.

 I posted this hike over a week ago on my personal facebook page, noting that I didn't know what was mined here.
 A friend informed me that it was gold, which makes sense, given the name.
 The other part of the name was also relevant: He said the water tank was, "back then," infested by bees.
 Not surprising, because bees in the desert are always looking for water.
 Hence, Golden Bee.

 He also told me the bees were killed by the addition of cyanide to the water.
-Of course, once he told me it was a gold mine, I had already considered the question of, "I wonder the the soil here is contaminated by cyanide?"
+Of course, once he told me it was a gold mine, I had already considered the question of, "I wonder if the soil here is contaminated by cyanide?"
 I'm not a chemist or a miner, but I do know that cyanide is used to leach gold apart from crushed ore that comes from a mine.